 We want to resolve your concerns for you as quickly as possible, but sometimes this can take longer than expected.
-Our aim is always to give you our answer within the Financial Services Authority’s 56 day timescale.
+Our aim is always to give you our answer within the Financial Conduct Authority’s 56 day timescale.
 If, for any reason, this isn’t possible we will contact you to let you know why and tell you when you can expect to receive our answer.

 This is the letter that marks the end of our complaints process.
 We do not issue this until we have carried out a full investigation into your concerns.
 If you remain unhappy on receipt of this you can refer your complaint to the Financial Ombudsman Service for an independent review.
 We enclose a leaflet describing their service and how to use it with every 'Final Response' letter.

 Note: If you raised your complaint through the Ombudsman, rather than direct to Nationwide, they will tell you to wait for our 'Final Response' letter before they can review your case.

 We calculate all redress (commonly known as ‘compensation’) in accordance with Financial Conduct Authority (FCA) guidelines.
 The redress puts you back in the financial position you would have been in had you not taken out the PPI policy.

 We will refund the premiums you paid on your policy plus interest on those premiums, from the time each payment was made, to date.

 We will take into account any successful claims you have made against your policy/policies.
 This amount will be deducted from the total refund.